Pika-Software/glua-package-manager/README.md

 - Package information structure like [package.json](https://docs.npmjs.com/cli/v6/configuring-npm/package-json)
 - Synchronous import of packages from different sources

+### Console commands
+- `gpm_clear_cache` - Clears the cache of externally downloaded packages.
+- `gpm_reload` - Restarts the package manager by refreshing its own code as well as reloading all packages.
+- `gpm_list` - Prints a list of loaded packages in the console.

+### Console variables
+- `gpm_cache_lifetime` - Packages cache lifetime, in hours, sets after how many hours the downloaded gpm packages will not be relevant.
+- `gpm_http_timeout` - Default http timeout for gpm http library.

 ## How to create your own package?
 1. Create `package.lua` and `init.lua` files in directory `lua/packages/<your-package-name>/`.
 2. Enter information about your package in `package.lua`, below is an example.